Spatially Derived Clusters

 image = "P5NAT.008um")

-# Merge P5NAT and P5CRC coordinates into one dataset
+# Merge P5NAT and P5CRC coordinates into one dataframe

 coords <- rbind(coords_crc, coords_nat)

 Why did we have to run GetTissueCoordinates() twice?
 This is because this function will only return the coordinates for one image at a time.
-So we need to specifiy the image for each sample and then merge together to create a merged dataframe with x and y coordinates for each sample
+So we need to specify the image for each sample and then merge together to create a merged dataframe with x and y coordinates for each sample.

 # View first few rows of coordinates (x, y)